Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Derivation of Hawking radiation in the continuum

 The Minkowski Hamiltonian $\hat{H}_0$ describes the right-moving part of a massless Dirac fermion in one spatial dimension.
 We ignore the left-moving part of the Dirac fermion because it does not play any role in the Hawking effect.
 The ground state $|\psi_0\rangle$ of $H_0$ is obtained by occupying all plane wave state with negative energy $E(k) = v k$, and thus satisfies

 with $\psi^\dagger_k = (2\pi)^{-1/2} \int \mathrm{d}x\, e^{ikx} \psi^\dagger(x)$. \\ \\ Besides the Minkowski Hamiltonian, we also need a horizon Hamiltonian $\hat{H}_h$, which is given by

-In the horizon Hamiltonian, the velocity $v(x)$ is a continuous function of $x$ which satisfies $v(x)>0$ for $x>0$, and $v(x)<0$ for $x<0$.
+In the horizon Hamiltonian, the velocity $v(x)$\footnote{Note that here we use $v(x)$ for the full velocity of the right-moving field.
+For instance, for an acoustic metric of the form $ds^2=(c(x)^2-v_F(x)^2)dt^2-2 v_F(x) dx dt -dx^2$ we would have $v(x)=c(x)-v_F(x)$.} is a continuous function of $x$ which satisfies $v(x)>0$ for $x>0$, and $v(x)<0$ for $x<0$.
 The horizon is located at $x=0$, where $v(0)=0$.
 The region $x>0$ is called the `outside' region of the horizon, and $x<0$ is the `inside' region.
 In the presence of an additional mode which is everywhere left moving (recall that we ignoring this mode here), it is possible to move both left and right for $x>0$, whereas for $x<0$ one is forced to move to the left which means that it is impossible to cross the horizon (one is trapped behind the horizon).
-The term $-i\partial_x v(x) \psi^\dagger(x)\psi(x)/2$ is necessary to ensure that the horizon Hamiltonian is hermitian. \\ \\ In this appendix we will be interested in two different velocity profiles:
+The term $-i\partial_x v(x) \psi^\dagger(x)\psi(x)/2$ is necessary to ensure that the horizon Hamiltonian is Hermitian. \\ \\ In this appendix we will be interested in two different velocity profiles:

 Here, $\kappa$, which has dimensions of inverse time (or energy since $\hbar = 1$), is the `surface gravity'.
 The first velocity profile $v(x) = \kappa x$ corresponds to a Rindler observer, which has a constant acceleration.
 This case was analysed by Unruh, and we will therefore call this the Unruh case.
 The second velocity profile $v(x)=v\tanh(\kappa x/v)$ goes to $\pm v$ as $x\rightarrow \pm \infty$.
-So in this case, the horizon hamiltonian is a `black hole' Hamiltonian which matches the Minkowski hamiltonian far away on the right hand side of the horizon (this is the `outside' of the black hole).
+So in this case, the horizon Hamiltonian is a `black hole' Hamiltonian which matches the Minkowski Hamiltonian far away on the right hand side of the horizon (this is the `outside' of the black hole).
 The black hole case was analysed by Hawking, and so we refer to it as the Hawking case.
 Below, we discuss the Unruh and Hawking cases separately.

-\subsection{1.
-Unruh/Rindler case}
+\subsection{Unruh/Rindler case}

-We start by finding the eigenstates of the single-particle Hamiltonian $\hat{h}_h$ in Eq. \eqref{Hhor} with the Unruh velocity profile $v(x) = \kappa x$.
+We start by finding the eigenstates of the single-particle Hamiltonian $\hat{h}_h$ in Eq.\ \eqref{Hhor} with the Unruh velocity profile $v(x) = \kappa x$.
 For this we use the ansatz $\varphi(x) = \exp(iS(x))$.
 This state is an eigenstate with energy $\omega$ if

 The solutions to this equation are

 where $\mathcal{P}$ denotes the Cauchy principal value and $\Theta(x)$ is the Heaviside step function.
 A similar $i\epsilon$ prescription was also previously used in Refs. \cite{DamourRuffini,Srinivasan,Wilczek}.
 Plugging these solutions for $S(x)$ back in the ansatz $\varphi(x) = \exp(iS(x))$, we find two solutions for the Rindler eigenstates with energy $\omega$: